omar-polo/gmid/README.md

    `server` and `crypto` processes and reloads the configuration upon `SIGHUP`.

- - logger: logs the requests.
+ - logger: handles the logging with syslog and/or local files.

  - server: listen on the binded ports and serves the request.
 This also include speaking FastCGI and proxying requests.

- - crypto: (used only on OpenBSD at the time of writing.)
-Holds the TLS private keys to avoid a compromised `server` process to disclose them.
+ - crypto: holds the TLS private keys to avoid a compromised `server` process to disclose them.